Description of the DERI program

 DERI invites high school students interested in engineering or computer science to apply for a one year fellowship, which will begin in the summer.
 DERI fellows will be expected to work a total of 60 hours during the summer, starting no earlier than July 1.
 The one-year program will continue into the school year, and DERI fellows will work at least 4 hours a week during the school year (those weeks where both the high school and VCU are in session).
 During the spring semester, the student will be expected to prepare a poster based on the research project that they have been part of.
-Posters should be submitted to and presented at VJAS.
+DERI posters will be presented at the May DERI Ceremony where we acknowledge our current DERI scholars and initiate our new cohort of scholars.

 DERI fellows will be selected based on their GPA (3.3 or higher), their resume, and their interest in research as evidenced by two letters of recommendation from high school math or science teachers and a personal statement.
 The application should contain an unofficial high school transcript, and a one page personal statement (single spaced with 1” margins and Arial font size 11).
-Up to 10 students will be selected by a review committee with representation from all departments in the School of Engineering.
+Up to 10 students will be selected by a review committee with representation from all departments in the College of Engineering.
 Fellows and mentors will then be matched.
 See application form for deadlines.
 DERI fellows will receive $200 support to attend a local scientific event (such as VJAS) to present work as determined by the faculty mentor.
 In addition, a travel allowance may be applied for based on financial need.

 DERI Research Mentors